AdobeDocs/analytics-platform.en/help/data-mirror/datawarehouse.md

 ## [!DNL Azure Databricks]

-You must enable **change data feed** in your [!DNL Azure Databricks] tables to use change data capture in your source connection.
+Enable **change data feed** in your [!DNL Azure Databricks] tables to use change data capture in your source connection.

 Use the following commands to enable change data feed on your tables: